d-j-e/SNPPar_test/README.md

 Note: 'step3/NC_000962_alleles_3786strains_var.csv.zip' needs to be unzipped before the next step
 Warning: The SNP table 'NC_000962_alleles_3786strains_var.csv' is a 900 MB file after decompression

-Note: 'parseSNPtable.py' uses python 2 and not 3.
-It also requires ete2 and biopython

 The three modules used in this run are 'filter', which uses 'TB_excluded_regions_with_repeat.txt' to remove SNPs that occur in previously identified repeat regions, 'cons'(erve), which removes those SNPs with more than (1-cons)\*100\*isolates missing calls, and 'aln' (alignment), which outputs the SNP table in MFASTA format for Tree generation using RAxML.

 ### Command: